lupas/firewings/README.md

 const cities = unwrapFirestoreDoc(snapshot, true)
 ```

-For more information about returning objects reed the chaperter **queryFirestore**.
+For more information about returning objects read the chaperter **queryFirestore**.

 ## addToFirestore()